-The minimum accountabilities for gifts, benefits and hospitality (GBH) are binding under the Instructions supporting the Standing Directions 2018.
+The minimum accountabilities for managing gifts, benefits and hospitality (GBH) in the Victorian Public Sector are binding under the Instructions supporting the Standing Directions.
 Instruction 11 states that entities must develop policies and procedures that apply the minimum accountabilities set out in the VPSC GBH policy guide.
 These are minimum requirements and entities may choose to adopt higher standards or processes that take into account the entity's role and functions.